x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/listDomains_en.md

 ##RETURN VALUE##

-On success, return the cursor object.

-On error, exception will be thrown.
-Users can get the error message by [getLastErrMsg()](reference/Sequoiadb_command/Global/getLastErrMsg.md) or get the error code by [getLastError()](reference/Sequoiadb_command/Global/getLastError.md).
-For error handling, refer to the common [troubleshooting](troubleshooting/general/general_guide.md).
+When the function executes successfully, it will return a detailed list of collections through the cursor.

+When the function fails, an exception will be thrown and an error message will be printed.

 ##ERRORS##

-For common errors, refer to [error code](troubleshooting/general/general_guide.md).
+When the exception happens，use [getLastErrMsg()][getLastErrMsg] to get the error message or use [getLastError()][getLastError] to get the error code.
+For more details, refer to [Troubleshooting][error_guide].

+##VERSION##

+v2.0 and above

 ##EXAMPLES##